coders-info/LDD/README.md

 You can develop new module and test the code based on before genrated logs with the same decorator and after time with refactored data - migrated to a new format you can use 2 format of logs data through connect two different data logs through different decorator format

+#### Responsibility
+A developer who creates and releases a feature must be accountable himself or herself for its success.
+LDD places developers closer to the releases of their own features and keeps them aware of their code’s influence on system behavior and end users

 ### Log-Driven Development (LDD)
 Log-Driven Development (LDD) is a software development approach where the design and construction of software are primarily informed and driven by the analysis of system logs.